moozeproduce/moozeproduce/README.md

 - 👋 Hi, I’m @moozeproduce
 - 👀 I’m interested in learning Front-End development.
-- 🌱 I’m currently learning HTML / CSS
+- 🌱 I’m currently taking the Meta Front-End Certificate Program.
 - 📫 How to reach me | @moozeproduce | moozeproduce@gmail.com
 - I'm brand new to HTML & CSS.
 I'll be logging my journey as a brand new developer!
 Follow along :)
 <!---